marianna-girlando/marianna-girlando.TOSS2025/README.md

 The material will be regularly updated throughout the course.

 ### Lecture 1 - Sequent Calculus and Modal Logic <a name="l1"></a>
+In this lecture we will introduce Gentzen-style sequent calculus for classical propositional logic, using the proof system G3cpl presented in Section 3.5 of (Troelstra and Schwichtenberg, 2000).
+We will use the calculus to illustrate the main proof-theoretical properties which we will be focusing on in the course, including *invertibility* of the rules, *cut-admissibility* and *termination* of proof search.
+We will then (quickly) introduce the classical modal logics in the S5-cube, and discuss the available proof systems for the logics.
+In particular, we will see that the Gentzen-style formalism is not enough to define cut-free calculi for modal logic.
+This motivates the introduction to *nested* and *labelled* proof systems, which enrich Gentzen-style sequent calculus in different ways.

 #### Slides
 To be uploaded.